14 Mukhi Rudraksha (Deva Mani): Benefits, Price, Sade Sati Premium Remedy & Complete Guide

 Physical Tests

 - Water test: A genuine Rudraksha sinks in room-temperature water.
 Plastic and hollow fakes float.
-This is necessary but not sufficient -- it only rules out the crudest counterfeits.
+This is necessary but not sufficient.
+It only rules out the crudest counterfeits.

 - Surface texture: Must feel rough, organic, and naturally variable.
 Any waxy, plastic, or unnaturally uniform texture indicates a synthetic.